| It is part of the generic features of most role-playing games that they

 his shrine.
 The second is held by the hydromancer Velratha, near the sacred

+pool of Gahz’rilla.
+When you have the tablets bring them to me.
 While this is clearly a call to action, and a means of narrativising

 game-play events, the language used is mythological in nature (filtered